 17. Chipotle Mexican Grill Inc (CMG)

 Yes, you played a role in Chipotle’s massive stock price return by eating its lip-smacking food.
-I did too.
+We all did.
 Apart from that, a new CEO, rapidly increasing digital sales, a push into catering and delivery services, and the opening of new restaurants led to Chipotle’s stellar performance.

 18. Apple Inc (AAPL)

-Apple’s revenue from the iPhone fell in 2019.
-But it grew in other areas like wearables and accessories, iPads and services like Apple TV+, Apple Arcade, Apple News+, and a new credit card.
+Apple’s year over year rose by 36% in revenue.
+It also grew in other areas like wearables and accessories, iPads, and services like Apple TV+, Apple Arcade, Apple News+, and a new credit card.

-All people who have ever bought a stock thought it was a winner.
+All people who have ever bought a stock thought it was the best performing stock.
 Why else would they buy it?